What kind of paper is this?

 • Tetris: $36^3$ input grid.

-• Splitting Strategy: CATH used a 10-fold split (7 train, 1 val, 2 test) strictly separated by “superfamily” level to ensure no data leakage (<40% sequence identity).
+• Splitting Strategy: CATH used a 10-fold split (7 train, 1 val, 2 test) strictly separated by “superfamily” level to prevent data leakage (<40% sequence identity).

 Kernel Basis Construction: